Henry Raeburn Dobson: Character

-Raeburn seems to have been a warm, friendly and cheerful man and was quite an outgoing person.
-He attended many official functions and private parties in high society (parties in the entourage of HRH Princess Margaret, of Princess de Ligne, of Baroness Van Houtte a.s.o.).
-People began to know him as a public figure and with him, his art.

-Raeburn was an elegant man, well spoken and well educated; loved by the female sex.
-He indeed loved to paint pretty and elegant ladies, but did not care very much for the social background of his sitters while painting.
-For children he was a true entertainer: by impersonating different characters and performing magical tricks, he would catch their attention during long sessions of portraiture.

-His Scottish origins were essential to him.
-Abroad and in Scotland, he was proud to wear his kilt. and his typical chequered waistcoat, all year round.
+Raeburn's Scottish origins were essential to him; in Scotland and abroad he would constantly wear his kilt and typical chequered waistcoat.

-He was not interested in money, but painted for the love of his art.
+Raeburn painted for the love of his art, as money was no object to him.
 Although he had many commissions and was regarded as Edinburgh's best portrait painter, he mostly lived from hand to mouth or from commission to commission.
 It must be stated that, while his brother Cowan had the benefits from the commercial talents of his wife, Phyllis Bowyer, Raeburn could rely on anybody to promote him or his talents.

 Although he had been influenced by the Modern Movement, through his art teacher Ralph Hay, he refused to conform to the later emerging Modernist Movement, while the backbench politics of the Royal Scottish Academy made him rebel even more against this closed circle of painters.